EvgeneOskin/django-geohash-cluster/README.rst

         ...
     )

-To use with :django rest framework:https://django-geohash-cluster.readthedocs.io
+To use with :Django Rest Framework:`http://www.django-rest-framework.org/`

 .. code-block:: bash